 Sam took a swig of his beer then placed the paper on the table.
 "It's not rocket science, Toby.
 I mean all of our issues, every problem we have can be resolved by our ability to do one thing.
 It's ironic really because you're the one who came up with the soundbite for it."

 Toby's eyebrows furrowed and he shook his head in confusion.
 "I don't get what you…what soundbite?"
 But then it came to him, suddenly, his own words hauntingly replayed to him.
 "Friends are honest with each other."

-"Yeah," Sam replied, almost in a whisper and with the same sense of betrayal those words always made him feel.
+"Yeah," Sam replied, almost in a whisper and with the same sense of disappointment those words always made him feel.

 "Huh."
 Toby pulled the chair from the table with his foot and sat down heavily.
 "Yeah."
 He rubbed at his face.
 Sam thought he was the one who looked like he could use a nap.
 "Yeah, they are and we weren't."

 "No, we haven't been for a long time."